 - Creating the best content on a given topic that you possibly can

-- Using tools like Moz’s Link Explorer to find sites that are relevant to your niche, and contacting them about including a link to your content within their blog posts
+- Using tools like Moz’s Link Explorer to find sites that are relevant to your niche, and contacting them about including a link to your content within their blog posts, or Linkio, to know how many backlinks you need and what anchor text to use

 - Refraining from buying link placement on popular sites to try to game the search engine’s algorithms